-Once you have made your selection, highlight the people you wish to contact and choose "send message..." from the cog wheel in the top right.
+Once you have made your selection, highlight the people you wish to contact and choose "send message..." from the cogwheel in the bottom right.
 You can send a message in this way to 1 person or 20,000 people, and onCourse has special code to optimise delivery to very large lists.

-Highlight one or more classes from the class list view and choose "send message to tutors from..." or "send message to student from..." from the cog wheel in the top right.
+Highlight one or more classes from the class list view and choose "send message to tutors from..." or "send message to student from..." from the cogwheel.
 Every tutor or student from those classes will be sent a message.

-Highlight one or more records in the waiting list view and choose "send message..." from the cog wheel in the top right.
+Highlight one or more records in the waiting list view and choose "send message..." from the cogwheel.
 Every potential student will be sent a message of your creation.
 A good way to use this is to search for all waiting list records for a particular course or group of courses.
 Then send them a message to let them know a new class has just been scheduled and let them know to enrol online or call the office.
 Read here for more information about waiting lists.

-ish onCourse integrates email, SMS and postal export functionality within the database.
+ish onCourse integrates email & SMS export functionality within the database.
 This means that not only can you quickly contact all students who studied with you last term, or quickly reschedule a class when the tutor calls in sick, but that a full history of all these messages are stored right in the students' records.